-2. Instrumentation and Sites
+Instrumentation And Sites

-[7] To date, eight aerosol monitoring sites have been established in Brazil for the LBA project as a subset of the AERONET network [Holben et al., 1998].
+To date, eight aerosol monitoring sites, have been established in Brazil for the LBA project as a subset of the AERONET network [Holben et al., 1998].
 The first two sites were developed in the states of Rondônia (Abracos Hill) and Mato Grosso (Alta Floresta) in January 1999 and data from these locations were used in this study.
-Each of the Brazilian and African sites in this study were equipped with a CIMEL sunphotometer and two flux sensors-a Skye-Probetech SKE 510 PAR (photosynthetically-active radiation) Energy sensor (spectral range: 400-700 nm) and a Kipp and Zonen and Technology Center, USA.
-3NASA/Goddard Space Flight Center, Biospheric Sciences Branch, de São Paulo, São Paulo, SP, Brazil.
+Both sites were equiped with a CIMEL sunphotometer and two flux sensors--a Skye-Probetech SKE 510 PAR (photosynthetically-active radiation) Energy sensor (spectral range: 400-700 nm) and a Kipp and Zonen CM-21 pyranometer (305-2800 nm) for measuring the total solar spectrum.
+The flux sensors record the instantaneous irradiance at 1-minute intervals.
+The automatic sunphotometers (model CE-318A) were manufactured by CIMEL Electronique and are discussed at length in Holben et al. [1998].
+Each is equipped with narrow bandpass filters in the visible and near infrared with center wavelengths at 340, 380, 440, 500, 675, 870, 940, and 1020 nm.
+The CIMEL sunphotometer provides AOT at each of these wavelengths, except for the 940 channel which is used to derive total column water vapor.
+In addition to the direct solar irradiance measurements that are made with a field of view of 1.2°, these instruments measure the sky radiance in four spectral bands (440, 670, 870, and 1020

-1Science Systems and Applications, Inc. (SSAI), Lanham, MD, USA.
-2University of Maryland-Baltimore County, Goddard Earth Sciences
+1 Science Systems and Applications, Inc. (SSAI), Lanham, MD 20706

+2University of Maryland-Baltimore County, Goddard Earth Sciences and Technology Center